robweber/ha-betabrite-sign/README.md

 ## Background

 A long, long time ago, in an apartment far away; my college roommate and I wanted a cool LED sign to display information.
 I purchased a cheap [Betabrite LED display](https://www.alpha-american.com/p-betabrite.html) and a serial cable.
-My first crude attempts at this (circa 2006) used Java and some serial commands to write messages to the display.
+My [first crude attempts](https://sourceforge.net/projects/betasigncontrol/) at this (circa 2007) used Java and some serial commands to write messages to the display.
 Over time this setup evolved to using a Raspberry Pi and [WebIOPI](http://webiopi.trouch.com/) to update the display.
 When I started using Home Assistant I hacked and slashed my way to integrating that with the existing setup as well.

 After some time with Home Assistant I realized there had to be a better way.
 Projects like [ESPHome](https://esphome.io/) showed me there were better integration methods.
 I didn't want to write an entire custom integration for Home Assistant; but yet my existing setup was way too cumbersome and relied on a lot of code rewrites every time I wanted to add something.